johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.8 Holding Patterns and Entries.md

 			1. Generally too slow to do in flight
 		7. Method 6: [[MFD]] or [[EFB]] plotting
 			1. Learn to program them efficiently to provide a backup on one of the above
-5. Flying Hold
+6. Flying the Hold
 	1. Workload Management
 		1. [[5 Ts]]: Time, Turn, Twist, Throttle, Talk
-	2. Standard Turns = Right!
-	3. DME/GPS vs. not
-		1. When not DME/GPS: 1min standard inbound leg (below 14000’)
-		2. When using DME/GPS: 4nm diagonal distance (extra info from IFR-Magazine)
-	4. Holding Turns: Standard Rate (3° per second)
-6. Accounting for Wind
-	1. Crosswind correction during pattern
+	2. Crosswind correction during pattern
 		1. Determine cross-wind correction on inbound leg, and TRIPLE it on outbound leg (AIM 5-3-8)
-	2. More info from [[AOPA]] in [On Instruments: Flying in Place](https://www.aopa.org/news-and-media/all-news/2020/september/pilot/on-instruments-holding-patterns)
+	3. More info from [[AOPA]] in [On Instruments: Flying in Place](https://www.aopa.org/news-and-media/all-news/2020/september/pilot/on-instruments-holding-patterns)
 7. Clearances ([[Sample Holding Clearances]])
 	1. > [!quote] From [[AIM 5]]-3
 		> 1. Direction of holding from the fix in terms of the eight cardinal compass points (i.e., N, NE, E, SE, etc.).